hkustDB/SparkCQC/README.md

 For example, the `task10` in the aforementioned `q2_bitcoin.spec` measures the execution time of SparkCQC in the parallel experiment of Q2 under configuration `parallelism = 4`.
 #### Execute script
-Use the `execute.sh` script to execute the spec files.
+Use the `experiments/execute.sh` script to execute the spec files.
 ```shell
 Usage: execute.sh [Options]